kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 - Mounting thousands of images in a single pod.
 - The enhancement leaves single file use case out for now and restrict the mount output to directories.
-- The runtimes (CRI-O, containerd, others) will have to agree on the implementation of how images are manifested as directories.
+- Out of scope: The runtimes (CRI-O, containerd, others) will have to agree on the implementation of how images are manifested as directories.
 We don't want to over-spec on selecting based on media types or other attributes now and can consider that for later.